 A behaviour is an observable action.

 Video: What is behavioural science?

-Video length: 2 minutes 37 seconds (on YouTube)
+Video the video: (2 minutes 37 seconds on YouTube)

 Types of behaviour change

 Behaviour change can take many forms.
 You could be encouraging your audience to:

 - adopt new positive behaviours, such as regular exercise or attending internal training courses

 - stop negative behaviours, such as drink driving or posting harmful content on social media

 - maintain or increase existing positive behaviours, such as paying your tax on time or remaining opted into your workplace pension